-We will begin receiving applications for the JD program on September 2, 2013.
-Applying on or before March 31, 2014, guarantees that we will issue a decision no later than April 15, 2014.
-Applications can be accepted after March 31, 2014, and will be reviewed, but applicants are not guaranteed an admissions decision by April 15.
+We will begin receiving applications for the J.D. program on Sept.
+2, 2014.
+Applying on or before March 1, 2015, guarantees that we will issue a decision no later than April 15, 2015.
+Applications can be accepted after March 1, 2015, and will be reviewed, but applicants are not guaranteed an admissions decision by April 15.

 - Timeline and Expectations for Virginia Law Admissions Cycle